SKILLGYM – TERMS AND CONDITIONS OF SERVICE

 Main Plan: an individual subscription plan that allows the Customer to access and use the SaaS Services for 12 months.

 SkillGym SaaS Services (or “SaaS Services”): the web-based services provided by the Supplier to the Customer and to the Authorized Users under this Agreement with the scope of the on-line training of the interpersonal communication and negotiation skills of individuals as detailed and available on www.skillgym.com.

 SLA: means Service Level Agreement, the explanation of the levels of service that Lifelike guarantees their paying Customers about the availability of the SkillGym service.

-Subscription Term: means that period specified in each Digital Order Form during which Customer and / or Authorized Users will have on-line access and use of the Software through Lifelike’s SaaS Services.
+Subscription Term: means that period specified in each Physical or Digital Order Form during which Customer and / or Authorized Users will have on-line access and use of the Software through Lifelike’s SaaS Services.

 Token: a voucher that can be purchased in-app by the Customer to enroll one Authorized User to a Bootcamp for 1 month.

 Trainer Plan: an individual subscription plan that allows one additional Authorized User to access and use the SaaS Services for 12 months.